Anuken/Mindustry-Suggestions/README.md

 - Controller support
 - Turrets on top of cores, or similar "merged behavior" blocks like turrets with drills
 - Built-in cloud sync
+- Any kind of account system
 - Additional configuration of blocks, such as I/O side configuration
+- Configuring drill outputs or selecting which resource to mine
 - Removing metaglass from the water extractor recipe
 - Carrying aircraft with naval units
-- Preview of unit spawn locations, paths or waves
+- Preview of unit paths or waves
 - Any sort of string manipulation in logic (reading from message blocks, reading characters, splitting strings, etc)
 - Allied teams
 - Bringing back overflow-sorter chaining